Dera Ghazi Khan Punjab, Pakistan Travel Guide

 Dive into the authentic atmosphere of Dera Ghazi Khan's smaller markets.
 They a window into local life and commerce.

-These activities connections with the city and the local population.
+These activities connections to the urban area and the local population.

 Participating in local festivals authentic cultural immersion that goes beyond typical sightseeing.